 Brian Ostrom (BS Environmental Geology, 2012; MS Geology, 2016)

-Natural Resources Geologist in Seattle, Washington
+Hard Minerals Geologist in Seattle, Washington

 If you are considering the Geology department at CWU you really can't go wrong.
 I met some amazing people there while completing my education.
 The department is top notch and has some of the most helpful and humble professors that I have ever encountered.

-Also, I recently got engaged to my girlfriend Kaycee Hathaway (BS Environmental Geology, 2013).
+My wife Kaycee Hathaway (BS Environmental Geology, 2013) live in Puyallup, WA and I try to get outside as much as possible!
 We met at Bishop Field camp in 2011 (Nick paired us up as mapping partners!).Information last updated on Jul 30, 2018